 4. Get dressed immediately after your shower.

-Ps: The most damaging wind to the human body is artificially-created wind, aka wind from an electrical fan, and especially aircon.
+Ps: The most damaging wind to the human body is artificially created wind, such as the wind from an electrical fan, and especially aircon.

 5. Blow-dry your hair *completely* after a shower.

-After a shower, if your hair is wet and also covers &/or surrounds two important acupoints at the back of your head (风池穴), dampness (湿气) will enter your body.
-It will make you even more susceptible to falling sick.
+After a shower, if your hair is wet and also covers &/or surrounds two important acupoints at the back of your head (风池穴, Feng Chi GB20), dampness (湿气) will enter your body.
+This will make you even more susceptible to falling sick.
 Therefore, after a shower, no matter day or night, as soon as you can, use a hairdryer to dry your hair *completely*.

 There’s another important acupressure point at the soles of our feet, called 涌泉穴.
-Coldness from floor surfaces and the air can enter your body through the feet.
+Coldness from the floor and ‘cold air’ can enter your body through the feet.

 At night, wearing loose socks to sleep is also a good idea.
 How loose, you ask?
-Just like those long, loose socks that airlines (Singapore Airlines) provide in their amenities bag when you’re taking red-eye flights.
-Tight socks will block blood circulation.
+As loose as those long, loose socks that airlines (Singapore Airlines) provide in their amenities bag when you’re taking red-eye flights.
+Tight socks will hinder blood circulation.

 Everything in nature slows down in winter, in order to conserve energy for the next season’s arrival.